Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: MATERIALS AND METHODS

 \subsection{Reaction time tests}

 Participants performed two reaction time tasks of increasing complexity (see Figures~\ref{fig:simpletask} and~\ref{fig:brakingtask}).
 For both tasks, participants were required to react when they saw a visual stimulus.
 The tetraplegic participant BCI-JJ attempted a click movement as if pushing a button with one of his hand effectors via the BCI system, whereas each motor intact participant performed a click with their right index finger using a computer mouse.
-In both tasks, the timing of the stimulus was corroborated using a photodiode and the click signal was recorded directly from the voltage of the mouse button switch for the motor intact individuals.
+In both tasks, the timing of the stimulus was corroborated using a photodiode, and the click signal was recorded directly from the voltage of the mouse button switch for the motor intact individuals.
 The participants sat 150 cm away from a computer monitor with a diagonal length of 54 cm.

-The simple reaction time task required the participants to click as soon as they saw a white circular target with 5 cm radius appear on a black screen during the Target phase (see Figure~\ref{fig:simpletask}).
-The time of the appearance of the target was randomly taken from a uniform distribution between 1000 and 3000 ms. The target appeared on the screen for 60 ms. Each run of this task had 50 trials, with 10 randomly interleaved NO-GO catch trials during which the participants were not supposed to click, indicated by an auditory stimulus during the ITI phase.
+The simple reaction time task required the participants to click as soon as they saw a white circular target with a 5-cm radius appear on a black screen during the Target phase (see Figure~\ref{fig:simpletask}).
+The onset of the target was randomly taken from a uniform distribution between 1000 and 3000 ms from the start of a trial.
+The target appeared on the screen for 60 ms. A reaction time comparison to the previous trial would appear on the screen after 1000 ms from the target onset for the current trial; therefore, a valid click must have a reaction time within 1000 ms. However, a click within the first 50 ms from the target onset would be counted as a too-soon false positive click, because such a click might reflect a target prediction from the participant according to the pace of the trials instead of an actual reaction to the new target.
+Each run of this task had 50 trials, with 10 randomly interleaved NO-GO catch trials during which the participants were not supposed to click, indicated by a low-pitch auditory stimulus during the ITI phase.
+The valid reaction time was measured between 50 ms and 1000 ms for GO trials.